Instagram Model Julia Muniz Shows Off Her Tanned Body In Lime Bikini For Latest Update

 Instagram model Julia Muniz put her athletic figure on display for her latest upload.
 She shared five different snaps from time spent in the ocean which included a shot in a lime bikini and another in a black bikini.

-The Brazilian model is well-known for her surfing skills, and in this five-photo post she discussed her love for the ocean.
+The Brazilian model is well-known for her surfing skills and she discussed her love for the ocean in her most recent post.

 In the first photo, Muniz was photographed in the water near the edge of a dock.
-She was enjoying the crystal-clear water and her long brown hair was soaked as she tilted her head back.
+She seemed to be enjoying the crystal-clear water as she soaked her long brown hair by tilting her head back.

 Muniz rocked a lime-colored swimsuit that showcased her slender body.
-Her top had a hoop which connected in the middle, and the bottoms had two hoops that connected the side straps.
+Her top had a hoop which connected in the middle and the bottoms had two hoops that connected the side straps.
 She appeared to have painted her nails a matching lime color.
-The suit offered fans a glimpse of her toned stomach and cleavage, and her tanned skin popped against the bright suit.
+The suit offered fans a glimpse of her toned stomach and cleavage.
+Her tanned skin popped against the bright suit.

 View this post on Instagram